Kaoutherbo/monty/README.md

-# Stacks, Queues - LIFO, FIFO
+# Stacks, Queues - LIFO, FIFO:

+# The Monty language
+Monty 0.98 is a scripting language that is first compiled into Monty byte codes (Just like Python).
+It relies on a unique stack, with specific instructions to manipulate it.
+The goal of this project is to create an interpreter for Monty ByteCodes files.

 ## Tasks:
 ## Mendatory tasks:
 | Task                         | File                                        | Description                                           |